ELIXIR-IIB-training/SysBiol2015/allegra_via/tutorial_on_homology_modelling-2.md

 * Gaps in the template sequences are treated by inserting missing residues the into the continuous backbone
 * Changes in loop conformation are notoriously hard to predict

-Loop modelling

-A search is made through the PDB for known loops containing endpoints that match the residues between which the loop is to be inserted.
+Loop modelling: a search is made through the PDB for known loops containing endpoints that match the residues between which the loop is to be inserted.

 ![stem loop](img/stem_loop.tiff)